overwolf/overwolf.github.io/docs/topics/login-with-twitch.md

 ## Sample app

-In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download two sample apps that demonstrate how to integrate 3rd party login interface:
+In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download three sample apps that demonstrate how to integrate 3rd party login interface:

 * The `Twitch Sample App`.
 Demonstrates how to implement login to your OW app using a Twitch account.
 * The `Steam Sample App`.
 Demonstrates how to implement login to your OW app using a Steam account.
+* The `Google Sample App`.
+Demonstrates how to implement login to your OW app using a Google account.

 It's a great place to get started - All the samples in this repository are built with JS code and demonstrate primary usage in the API.

+### Server side code

-Note that the above sample apps work "out of the box", as we are using our OW server for the authentication part:
+Note that the above sample apps work "out of the box" - download and install each app as an unpacked extension, or you can create an OPK for each app and install it.
+After installing, you can immediately see a real live example of an app that integrated Twitch/Steam/Google login flow.
+No need to configure any server, as the sample apps use our servers.

-In the repository of each app, you can also find this server-side code.
+You can find our server-side code in the repository.
+And you should implement it on your server if you want to integrate a login button in your app.
 When you are ready to integrate the login button in your app, you should also implement this server-side code in your server.

 ### Functionality

 The sample app's functionality is pretty straightforward: You launch it, open the dev console (to see all the debug messages), and hit the `Login` button to open the Twitch/Steam authentication window in the default user's browser.
 After successful login, you can `Log out`, or `Get user` to get the Twitch/Steam user info.

 In Twitch login, you can also get the current `Channel`:

 ![twitch-login](../assets/api-sample-apps/twitch-login.png)